FewBody/fewbody.github.io/_pages/home.md

-The Quantum Few-Body Dynamics Research Group was established in 2020 and is affiliated with the Physics Science and Engineering School at Tongji University, led by Professor Jin Lei.
+The Quantum Few-Body Dynamics Research Group was established in 2020 and is affiliated with School of Physics Science and Engineering at Tongji University, led by Professor Jin Lei.
 The group's research focuses on utilizing quantum few-body models to study nuclear reaction processes, especially weakly bound nuclei induced reactions.
 The group's theoretical work involves quantum scattering theory,